 RLocusGui is a graphical user interface written in the Matlab® programming language.
 It takes a transfer function and applies the standard rules for sketching a root locus plot by hand.
 Of course, Matlab can do this more accurately, but it is important to know how pole and zero locations affect the final plot.
 It is hoped that the RLocusGui program will be a versatile program for teaching and learning the construction of root locus diagrams.

-Files for the program are found here
+Files for the program are found on github.

 Consider the transfer function:

 This function consists of a zero at s=-3, and poles at s=0, -1, and -2±2j.
 We can define the system, and invoke the GUI.

 >> mySys=tf([1 3],poly([0 -2+2j -2-2j -1])) %define Xfer function Transfer function: s + 3 ---------------------------------------- s^4 + 5 s^3 + 12 s^2 + 8 s >> RLocusGui(mySys) %Invoke GUI

 The GUI generates a window as shown below.

 Starting in the upper right and going counterclockwise, the window shows: